Nestor3cherry/kotlin_webgl_loop/README.md

 ![Alt text](https://raw.githubusercontent.com/Nestorferrando/kotlin_webgl_loop/master/readmeimages/image1.jpg "")

 The vanilla EaselJS render just traverses all the scene tree, directly calling the needed WebGL function to render all the objects.
-Each time the alpha blending of an object changes, the current batch is sent to render and a new batch starts to be filled.
+Each time the alpha blending of the next object is different, the current batch is sent to render and a new batch starts to be filled.

 ![Alt text](https://raw.githubusercontent.com/Nestorferrando/kotlin_webgl_loop/master/readmeimages/image2.jpg "")